gauravdatt2000/COVID-19-TRACKER/README.md

 COVID-19-TRACKER (INDIA) GUI using python
-The program tell us the latest data shared by the Indian gov. of covid-19 from the following website https://www.mohfw.gov.in/" The system also generates the notifiction as the programmer default (5 min).
+The program tell us the latest data shared by the Indian gov. of covid-19 from the following website https://www.mohfw.gov.in/" The system also generates the notification as the default time set is (5 min).
 ## Prerequisites